organicmaps/organicmaps.github.io/content/faq/editing/advanced-map-editing/index.md

 ---
 title: How can I do more advanced map editing?
-description: "Tutorial for editing OpenStreetMap with more advanced tools like ID, Go Map!! and Vespucci"
+description: "Tutorial for editing OpenStreetMap with more advanced tools like ID, Go Map and Vespucci"

 taxonomies:
-  faq: ["Editing"]
+  faq: ["Map Editing"]

 extra:
   order: 40